momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 Left up to the programmer is where to draw the line between the two in the software design.
 In our toy example above, I've implicitly decided to make the preconditions pretty strict: `filename` must exist and be a JSON encoded dictionary.
 I could have chosen to, for example, accept a file with a single integer ascii-encoded integer, or return None if the file doesn't exist.
 However, I might have been more strict: I do allow dictionaries with a missing `foo` value, and simply return None, and I'm willing to cast the value at `foo` to an integer even if it's a string or float.

 Having a seen a lot of code that tries to lump similar things together with zillions of if statements, usually in the name of deduplication or convenience, and at the cost of unreadability, I would argue that stronger preconditions are better.
 The deduplication is better done via shared helpers with strong preconditions themselves.
-Casting it int is probably even a bad idea... but I'll leave it as is given that the requirements of this program are pretty abitrary.
+Casting it int is probably even a bad idea... but I'll leave it as is given that the requirements of this program are pretty arbitrary.

 My postconditions are pretty simple in this case: return the int or None that corresponds to the value of foo at that path.